Am I Liable To Pay Subcontractors If the Main Contractor Doesn't?

 “Today, just because you own land doesn’t mean you’re rich, but an owner still has an obligation to make sure that money goes to the general contractor and that the general contractor sends it downstream to the painter and then actually downstream again to the paint and supply store.
 And the easiest mechanism for that is something called a lien waiver.”

-If you were a client, Cobb continues, “I would say every time that general contractor sends you an invoice or an application for payment, he needs to also give you lien waivers from each of his subcontractors, and they need to provide it from each of their subcontractors or their material suppliers.
+If you were a client, Cobb continues, “I would say every time that general contractor sends you an invoice or an application for payment, they need to also give you lien waivers from each of the subcontractors, and they need to provide it from each of their subcontractors or their material suppliers.
 Then you know the amounts that are due and that they’ve been paid the previous invoices.”

-Under Georgia law, any subcontractor or laborer can file to obtain a mechanic’s lien on your property if they were not properly paid.
+Under Georgia law, any subcontractor or laborer can file to obtain a mechanic’s lien on your property if you didn’t pay them properly.
 Notably, there are very strict deadlines for filing a mechanic’s lien in Georgia.
-A party must seek a mechanic’s lien within 90 days of the last date upon which labor/materials were furnished.
+A party must seek a mechanic’s lien within 90 days of the last date they furnished labor or materials.

 If someone files a lien against you, Cobb says he first looks to see if the lien has any deficiencies.
 “Did it meet the deadline?
 Does it meet whatever format is required by that state’s lien statutes?
 Was it properly recorded?
 Were proper notices given?
 Whatever that state law requires, I’m going to go through all the technicalities and see if there’s any way to defeat that lien.
 In Georgia, the form has some very specific language in it.
 So regularly I will see the wrong lien form.”